In this counseling answer:

 Everyone makes mistakes of some kind or another.
 We can repent for the sins we commit, but there is nothing that can be done to change what has happened.
 This may leave you feeling completely helpless that there is nothing you can do.
 This sense of helplessness is a big contributor to the negative feelings you are experiencing.

 However, there is a way to overcome this and that is to take back control of what you can.
 You cannot change what happened, but you can change where you go from here, learning from your mistakes to improve your future.

-You having a hard time getting over past sins especially because of the turmoil faced by the other woman involved in this situation.
+You have a hard time getting over past sins, especially because this woman faces turmoil.
 There are some ways that you can help her and yourself to get through this.
 Stepping back from intervening with her directly and instead of asking Allah and other sisters to support her will be more conducive to her own recovery.

 For yourself, seeking comfort with Allah and asking for His Mercy will instill a sense of hope for you.
 Ultimately, whilst you can’t change what happened, you can you use this experience to change you like for the better by maintaining halal relations and being in good company.